julep-ai/julep/docs/python-sdk-docs/julep/managers/doc.md

 user_id (Optional[Union[str, UUID]]): The UUID v4 of the user for whom docs is requested, exclusive with `agent_id`.
 - `limit` *Optional[int]* - The maximum number of records to return.
 Defaults to None.
 - `offset` *Optional[int]* - The number of records to skip before starting to collect the response set.
-Defaults to None.
+Defaults to None. metadata_filter (Dict[str, Any]): A dictionary used for filtering documents based on metadata criteria.
+Defaults to an empty dictionary.

 #### Returns